kate-peskova/hurricane-network/.ipynb_checkpoints/README-checkpoint.md

 **Creating MyCrypto hot wallet**.
 To create our brand-new network, we need a crypto wallet address.
 We would fetch the addresses after we create our nodes (this step will be explained further down).
 To be able to access our wallets through the UI, we would need to download and istall [MyCrypto](https://download.mycrypto.com/) app.

-**Creating the node directories**.
-Once we are all set up with the tools, we can start building our blockchain.
+**Creating the node directories.** Once we are all set up with the tools, we can start building our blockchain.
 In order to do this, we would first create the node directories using “geth” command and create new wallet addresses within them.

 1. To create the first node, type in the following command:
 ```